 Throughout the year, the City continued to implement applicable HUD lead paint regulations in owner and renter-occupied housing rehabilitation projects.
 The Department of Community Development will now cooperate with the County Health Department (after the City Health Department was consolidated with the County) to provide CDBG rehabilitation assistance to income qualified owner-occupied households with children who have elevated blood lead levels.
-The Department of Community Development's Housing Rehabilitation Specialist is trained to use the City's XRF machine, which was purchased with administrative funds from a HUD demonstration lead paint reduction program.
-The Department will continue to maintain the XRF machine using CDBG funds; however the machine will need to be replaced soon.
+The Department of Community Development's Housing Rehabilitation Specialist is trained to use the City's XRF machine.
+The Department will continue to maintain the XRF machine using CDBG funds.

 Staff from the County Health Department visit the homes of children where there have been reported cases of elevated blood lead levels.
-Staff will then provide information on how to clean, lead hazard reduction and childhood lead poisoning.
+Staff will then provide information on how to clean lead hazard reduction and childhood lead poisoning.